xStarbound/xStarbound/doc/lua/player.md

 The override set by this binding is reset every time the player is initialised (i.e., whenever the player is loaded into the game or warped anywhere).
 For persistence, consider using a player generic property or a cosmetic item with a `"renderLayer"` override.

-Render layer overrides (aside from lounging overrides) are only visible to clients running xStarbound v4.5.2+ or an OpenStarbound nightly build built on or after 21 July 2026.
+Render layer overrides (aside from lounging overrides) are only visible to clients running xStarbound v4.5.2+ or OpenStarbound v0.1.15+.